Back to Rare Guns.

 - It appears in v21 of Brutal Doom as the "Assault Shotgun".
 Occasionally spawning in place of the Super Shotgun, it fires fast, holds twenty shells and reduces mobs of demons and former humans to a bloody mess.
 Earlier in the development of v21, it was the AA-12 itself.
 As of the gold release, it is a futurized variant with a carry handle, glow sights, a foregrip, and a side-mounted charging handle.

 - There's an AA-12 in SYNTHETIK that sprays multiple lasers per shot in 8 round bursts, has a chance to give you a health regeneration buff upon killing an enemy, and has a cool red and dark grey paintjob.

-The Striker is not very popular in real-life, although it is used by South Africa and Israel.
+The Striker is not very popular in real-life, although it is used by South Africa, Israel and Vietnam.
 A big reason why it never caught on is that reloading the drum is a pain in the ass as the shells have to be manually ejected and loaded one at a time, not unlike old-west revolvers like the Single Action Army.
-Video games often portray it as more sensibly-operated than it is in reality - often either depicting it with a detachable drum, or at least just skipping the bit where the player has to eject the used shells or manually wind between each new one - as few players would likely be interested in watching a character take a full minute to reload it.
+Video games often portray it as more sensibly-operated than it is in reality - often either depicting it with a detachable drum, or at least just skipping the bit where the player has to eject the used shellsnote or manually wind between each new one - as few players would likely be interested in watching a character take a full minute to reload it.
 Just as often, films portray it as a grenade launcher of sorts, either out of ignorance or because the production in question can't get an actual grenade launcher to use and it looks kind of like some famous examples.